Selena Gomez And The Weeknd Are Instagram Official: New Celebrity Couple Vacation In Italy

-Selena Gomez and The Weekend have made their relationship Instagram official.
+Selena Gomez and The Weeknd have made their relationship Instagram official.
 The former Disney star shared a video of her new boyfriend while on a loved-up vacation in Italy.

-It has not been very long since The Weekend confirmed his breakup with supermodel Bella Hadid, but the R&B singer has already jumped into a relationship with singer Selena Gomez.
-The new celebrity couple confirmed their relationship and Selena recently shared a video with fans on Instagram, according to Daily Mail.
+It has not been very long since The Weeknd confirmed his breakup with supermodel Bella Hadid, but the R&B singer has already jumped into a relationship with singer Selena Gomez.
+The new celebrity couple confirmed their relationship, and Selena recently shared a video with fans on Instagram, according to the Daily Mail.

 A photo posted by Selena Gomez (@selenagomez) on

-On Monday, Selena Gomez shared a black and white video of The Weekend (real name Abel Tesfaye) sitting aboard a boat.
+On Monday, Selena Gomez shared a black and white video of The Weeknd (real name Abel Tesfaye) sitting aboard a boat.

 #SelenaGomez showing off her boo #TheWeeknd #BaeWatch #PostAndDelete pic.twitter.com/yxsqpVPq8D